 12 Top-Rated Things to Do in Wenatchee, WA

 Wenatchee is on the east side of the Cascade Mountains on the banks of the Columbia River in north-central Washington.
 The town, also known as the Apple Capital of the World, is agriculturally based and swirling with arts and culture.
-And just 2.5 hours from Seattle, Wenatchee attracts families and visitors throughout the year who enjoy the sunny weather.
+And just 2.5 hours from Seattle, Wenatchee attracts families and tourists throughout the year who enjoy the sunny weather.

 The community of Wenatchee is also inviting.
 The historic downtown area and Columbia River waterfront features friendly faces and places to gather.
 Here, places like the Pybus Market entice a wide range of cultural endeavors.
 Plan your sightseeing and find the best places to visit with our list of the top things to do in Wenatchee.